iluwatar/java-design-patterns/tolerant-reader/README.md

 }
 ```

-And finally here's the full example in action.
+And, finally, here's the full example in action.

 ```java
     var fishV1 = new RainbowFish("Zed", 10, 11, 12);